-The rest of this article will present examples of scatter plots that were created with scatterplot.online.
+The rest of this article will show examples.
 Each plot is a link to an editable project.

 Usually, using complicated shapes will do more harm than good but I think if used carefully it could be beneficial.
 It all depends on the context and the purpose.

 With scatterplot.online Unicode symbols can be used as points on the diagram.
 Emojis are Unicode symbols.
 Although fun, plotting 10 000 owls or burgers is probably not the best idea.
 However, I think there are certain situations where using emojis could improve the message the plot is trying to convey.